-- The assumed returns for the Reference Portfolio have been independently sourced from Russell Investment Group Limited (Russell). - The assumed returns for the Projected Portfolio are based on the assumed returns sourced from Russell, adjusted by the Authority for risk and/or added value by managers as appropriate. - The assumed returns for the Projected Portfolio are lower than those used in the 2011 Statement of Intent.
-For example, the assumed return for International Equities is 9.0% in 2012 (2011: 10.4%). - Investment management agreements with managers contain return expectations and the methodology for calculating fees, based primarily on assets under management.
+- The assumed returns for the Reference Portfolio have been independently sourced from Russell Investment Group Limited (Russell). - The assumed returns for the Target Portfolio are based on the assumed returns sourced from Russell, adjusted by the Authority for risk and/or added value by managers as appropriate. - The risk measure is the assumed annual volatility of return for each asset class.
+The annual volatility is not an appropriate risk measure for Catastrophe Risk and Life Settlements. - The assumed returns for the Target Portfolio are lower in general than those used in the 2012 Statement of Intent.
+For example, the assumed return for International Equities is 8.7% in 2013 (2012: 9.0%). - Investment management agreements with managers contain return expectations and the methodology for calculating fees, based primarily on assets under management.
 Actual returns from each asset class in the year may vary significantly from expected returns.
-In addition, in projecting its expenses, the Authority allows for the payment of performance fees to some managers if agreed performance targets are exceeded.
-Consequently actual fees may vary from those projected. - The assumed returns for each asset class in the Projected Portfolio include, where appropriate, 50% of the alpha (added value) expected from active management of the asset class. - Currency hedging is in place for all international assets while leaving an overall level of foreign currency exposure the Board considers is prudent.
-The net currency exposure benchmark is currently 20% of the Fund's assets.
-The projections make no allowance for changes in the value of the New Zealand dollar against other currencies, which could affect the value of the unhedged portion of the Fund. - Asset values, as at 1 July 2012, are projected from actual 31 January 2012 asset values. - Projected entitlement payments from the Fund are \$11 million per month. - Taxation assumptions are summarised in Table 4 (see next page).
+In addition, when projecting its expenses, the Authority allows for the payment of performance fees to some managers if agreed performance targets are exceeded.
+Consequently actual fees may vary from those projected. - The assumed returns for each asset class in the Target Portfolio include, where appropriate, 50% of the alpha (added value) expected from active management of the asset class. - Currency hedging is in place for all international assets while leaving an overall level of foreign currency exposure the Board considers is prudent.
+The net currency exposure benchmark is currently 20% of the Fund's assets, which is used for the Target Portfolio.
+The Fund is allowed to have foreign currency exposure anywhere between 0% 40%. - Asset values, as at 1 July 2013, are projected from actual 31 January 2013 asset values. - Projected entitlement payments from the Fund are \$12 million per month. - Taxation assumptions are summarised in Table 4 (see next page).